 The frequent fears of the former keepers were finally realized on October 20, 1953.
 That day, the Steel Apprentice was inbound to Philadelphia from the Middle East.
 The giant ore ship was operating practically blind as a thick fog blanketed the bay and the vessel’s radar was out of commission.
 After passing Miah Maull Lighthouse, the Steel Apprentice set a course toward the elbow, its next turning point.
 The ship was traveling at a low speed watching for channel markers, when Elbow of Cross Ledge Lighthouse suddenly appeared directly in its path.
 There wasn’t even time to brace for the impact, which toppled the upper two-thirds of the lighthouse into the bay and heavily damaged the caisson.
 Certainly if keepers had still been stationed at the lighthouse there would have been at least one fatality.

 The previously damaged lighthouse was now partially destroyed, and Mack Construction of Cape May was paid $100,000 to complete the demolition and install a skeleton tower atop the caisson foundation.
 Today, the red tower, which stands on a white base, supports a solar beacon.

 The only offshore brick lighthouse ever built on Delaware Bay no longer stands, but thanks in part to the wreckage of the lighthouse that provides shelter for the fish in the surrounding water, Elbow of Cross Ledge now attracts visitors who come for a morning or afternoon of fishing.
 One or two boats are frequently found at anchor near the lighthouse, right beneath a sign that prohibits anchoring due to the submarine cable that still feeds Miah Maull Shoal.
 The fishermen have caused the cable to break five times between 1995 and 2004.
-It’s a bit ironic that boaters are disabling the aids established to help them safely navigate Delaware Bay.
+It’s a bit ironic that boaters themselves are disabling the aids established to help them safely navigate Delaware Bay.